Acne (Acne Scarring)

 A combination of different lasers and light-based systems can be used to target acne inflammation on several fronts.
 Certain types of lasers can help shrink overactive sebaceous oil glands that cause pore blockages.
 Other modalities can help inhibit the growth of bacteria that contributes to the formation of acne lesions.
 Dr. Levine will recommend which combination of lasers, LED (light emission diode) treatment, or photodynamic therapy may work to best treat your specific acne condition.

 Persistent, chronic acne may result in pitting and scarring of the skin.
 A combination of laser skin resurfacing techniques can target both the surface and deeper layers of skin to help improve the appearance of acne scarring.
 On the surface, lasers can be used to precisely ablate thin layers of damaged skin.
 As the skin heals, the treated area can result in smoother-looking skin by resurfacing the growth of new, fresh skin cells.
 Laser energy may also work to improve skin at a deeper level by stimulating the body’s natural healing mechanisms and encouraging the production of new collagen.
 This can result in continued improvement in skin texture in the months following treatment.*

 How many treatments will I need?

-A series of 4-6 monthly treatments will usually provide the best results to resolve active acne inflammation and shrink pores.
+A series of 4-6 monthly treatments can usually provide the best results to resolve active acne inflammation and shrink pores.
 Additional periodic treatments may be necessary as acne recurs.
 Treatment for acne scarring will vary, depending on the extent of the scarring.
 In most cases, we recommend a series of 2-3 sessions for optimal results.
-Dr. Levine will discuss with you what treatment schedule will best meet your specific needs.
+Dr. Levine will discuss with you what treatment schedule will best meet your specific needs.*